DFDLSchemas/EDIFACT/README.md

 The supplied DFDL schemas will parse UN/EDIFACT interchanges with or without new lines at the end of each segment, but will serialize interchanges without new lines.
 To serialize with new lines, edit EDIFACT-Service-Segments-4.1.xsd in the 'EDIFACT-Common' folder and change the DFDL expression used to set DFDL variable 'SegmentTerm' to the commented-out value.

+The DFDL schemas are structured so that if an error is encountered while parsing an interchange, the parser will create a BadMessage element in the DFDL infoset, and skip to the next message.
+It is therefore important that the infoset is checked after a successful parse, to see if any BadMessage elements exist.

 The DFDL schemas are compatible with IBM DFDL 1.0 and 1.1 releases, as shipped in IBM WebSphere Message Broker 8.0.0.2 onwards and IBM Integration Bus 9.0.0.1 onwards, respectively.

 ----------------